advanderveer/27067dd17/tt/README.md

 PRO: have an ensurance that the system never halts
 CON: slow? but we need some rating mechanism anyway.

-1) Voters repeatedly send votes for a certain tip over the network.
+1) Voters send votes for a certain tip over the network.
 Each vote requires a small proof of work (PoW) to prevent spamming.
 This PoW's difficulty doesn't change as the the network increases in size.
 It is purely as a rate limiting mechanism.
 It contains a fixed amount of data and can be broadcasted over UDP, losing one is not a problem.